Remarks on the inverse Littlewood conjecture: Introduction

 \subsection{Acknowledgements}

 TB is supported by a Royal Society University Research Fellowship.
 BG is supported by a Simons Investigator award.
-We thank Benjamin Bedert for many insightful and productive discussions concerning the inverse Littlewood problem.
+We thank Benjamin Bedert for many insightful and productive discussions concerning the inverse Littlewood problem, and the referee for observing that a minor modification to the argument gives a larger value of $c$ than we had originally claimed.